 Student Loaner Laptops

 Students may borrow laptops from Ross IT to use in specific classes.
 This policy defines and outlines the particulars associated with loaning laptops to students.

 Security - Computer, Mobile Device, and Data Encryption

-The Stephen M. Ross School of Business at the University of Michigan ("Ross") requires that all individuals accessing any University information resources abide by these security policies established for desktop computers, laptop computers, and other forms of mobile devices, such as cell phones, portable media and others as they evolve.
-With the increasing use of personal computers and portable devices at the University, there is a growing risk that security vulnerabilities could expose private and confidential data to theft and exploitation.
-This policy defines a number of safe computing standards to provide protection.
+Ross IT requires that all individuals accessing any University information resources abide by defined security policies established for desktops, laptops, and other forms of mobile devices, such as cell phones, portable media, tablets, and other devices.
+With the increasing use of personal computers and portable devices at the University, strong security practices should be followed involving both private and confidential data.
+Click here to learn more about the security practices that should be followed.